DanielHaggstrom/MineSweeper/README.md

 TO DO:
--Create a playable version of Minesweeper
+1 Create a playable version of Minesweeper

-  -Rewrite comments using javadoc
+1.1 Rewrite comments using javadoc

-  -Implement menus that the player can use to interact with the game -Add methods that allow a cell to change state
+1.2 Implement menus that the player can use to interact with the game

+1.3 Add methods that allow a cell to change state

-  -Add method that checks if the game is over, and whether the player won or not -Write the main
+1.4 Add method that checks if the game is over, and whether the player won or not

+1.5 Write the main

--Create the solver
+2 Create the solver